djacura/AGame/README.md

 **Sign Up and Login.**
 You may use the social account buttons to sign in or use the form.
 The form has two fields, ‘email’ and ‘Password’ and a remember me button and a link to your if you have forgotten your password.
-All of [Allauth](https://django-allauth.readthedocs.io/en/latest/) I have customised the forms and buttons to fit the themes of the site.
+All of [Allauth](https://django-allauth.readthedocs.io/en/latest/) I have customized the forms and buttons to fit the themes of the site.

 ## Navigation

 #### Navbar

-The navbar is fixed to top of each page, This makes navigation easer and quicker.
+The navbar is fixed to the top of each page, This makes navigation easer and quicker.

-- **Left - AGame Logo** - Clickable link to the home page from anywhere on the web site.
+- **Left - AGame Logo** - Clickable link to the home page from anywhere on the website.
-- **Center - Page navigation** - This is the main pages navigation to pages and changed depending on login and user auth.
+- **Center - Page navigation** - have links to the privacy and legal policy sections of the site.
 - **Right - User and Cart** - This has the user profile area and also the cart.

 #### The Footer